 There is evidence that stem cells may help by re-triggering the growth and reproduction of cells in an area of the body that was formerly too old or damaged to do so on its own.
 By reintroducing such cells to the scalp, physicians and aestheticians can help clients rediscover their formerly thick, lustrous hair.

 What Is Stem Cell Transplant for Hair Loss?

 The process of stem cell transplant for hair is similar to the traditional methods of stem cell treatment.
 Instead of removing a number of hair strands to transplant to the hair loss areas, a stem cell transplant for hair is performed.
-The procedure starts by removing a skin sample where the hair follicles are obtained.
+Typically, the procedure starts by removing a skin sample where the hair follicles are obtained.
 The sample is then reproduced and implanted in the areas with hair loss.
-This allows the hair to grow and propagate in the parts where hair has thinned or is absent, and where the follicles were taken from.
+This allows the hair to grow and propagate in the parts where hair has thinned or is absent.

 Whose Stem Cells Do You Use?